View T.J. Richardson's Obituary on www.swtimes.com/ and share memories

 T.J.
 Richardson

+He is survived by his wife, Louise; a son, Ted (Judy) of England, Ark.; two daughters, Robyn Dawson (Steve) of Fort Smith and Sara Lawrence (Mark) of Lavaca; seven grandchildren; and seven great-grandchildren.

+He was preceded in death by one son, Tommy Richardson; one son-in-law, Don Shotzman; a sister, Mary Jane Madigan of Little Rock; and his parents.

 Funeral service will be 10:30 a.m.
-Monday at Ocker-Putman Funeral Home Chapel with burial with military honors at the U.S. National Cemetery in Fort Smith.
+Monday, June 17, 2019, at Ocker-Putman Funeral Home Chapel in Fort Smith with burial with honors to follow at the U.S. National Cemetery in Fort Smith.

-He is survived by his wife, Louise; two daughters, Robyn Dawson and Sara Lawrence; a son, Ted Richardson III; seven grandchildren; and seven great-grandchildren.